Home Region: East Africa (Africa)

 G SC PT New EA tz_karagwe_k / Karagwe

-[population migration; Basita Kingdom] [population migration] Update here
+[population migration; Basita Kingdom] [population replacement] Update here

 No Polity found.
 Add one here.